-Please see "Executive Compensation-Playboy-Employment Arrangements" for a summary of the material terms of our named executive officers' current employment arrangements with us.
+Please see "Compensation of Executive Officers and Directors of Playboy-Executive Compensation-Employment Arrangements" for a summary of the material terms of our named executive officers' current employment arrangements with us.
 We intend to enter into new employment agreements with our named executive officers in connection with the Business Combination that will supersede and replace their existing arrangements.